 The rope itself is not that different from most rope toys available these days.
-However, it’s worth saying that the cotton strands are exceptionally thin and strong.
+However, it’s worth saying that the cotton strands are exceptionally thin and strong, similar to our number two choice.
 This does not make the rope indestructible, but it does make it a bit more resistant to regular wear and tear.

 If you’ve used rope toys with your dog before, you know these don’t last very long.
 No matter how much you supervise and how gentle your dog is, they inevitably fall apart sooner or later.
 Buying a new toy every month is quite annoying, so why not buy a larger pack with a bunch of rope toys?

 This variety pack from Youngever is one of the best we’ve seen.
 In short, it’s a collection of all the classic rope toys.